What to Put in Decorative Glass Jars in the Kitchen: : Stylish & Practical Ideas

 And this cookie jar was full of magic!
 At least it was for 7-year-old me!

-Homemade cookies were housed in this magical cookie jar and I would wait anxiously for that moment when the cookies were offered.
+Homemade cookies were kept in this glass cookie jar and I would wait anxiously for that moment when the cookies were offered.

 This memory sticks with me after all these years and I am struck by how a functional yet decorative item can have such an impact.